pulumi/pulumi-hugo/themes/default/content/learn/building-with-pulumi/testing/index.md

 layout: topic
 date: 2021-09-30T08:18:13-05:00
 draft: false
-description: Explore how to test your Pulumi programs.
+description: Explore how to test your Pulumi programs with standard tooling.
-meta_desc: Explore how to test your Pulumi programs.
+meta_desc: Explore how to test your Pulumi programs with standard tooling.
 index: 5
 estimated_time: 10
 meta_image: meta.png